FontBureau/TypeRoof/live/README.md

-In order to connect any source of font changes and TypeRoof we load a web-page, called an **Adapter,** that in turn opens TypeRoof as a pop-up.
+In order to connect any source of font changes and TypeRoof we load a web-page, called an **Adapter,** that in turn opens TypeRoof as a pop-up or in an iframe.
 That relation enables the usage of the `window.postMessage` API to send messages with font updates from the Adapter to TypeRoof.

-At the first time you open an adapter pop-ups will be blocked in your browser.
+For the **pop-up/new tab versions** At the first time you open an adapter pop-ups will be blocked in your browser.
 You'll have to **allow pop-ups and then reload the page of the adapter** again to successfully establish the connection.

 In the window of the adapter page you'll also be able to observe the currently provided fonts and how they change.

+For the **iframe versions** these open an `<iframe>` and make it cover the full document, theres's no new window, the separation between the adapter and the app is hidden.

 ## Run with WebSocket